mxitgo/samwatch/README.md

 This will start samwatch.

-Next, you can start working with your files, and samwatch will copy the saved changes to .sam-build folder.
+Next, you can start working with your files, and samwatch will copy the saved changes to .aws-sam folder.

 # Command line options